pysouzhny/python-homework/deep_learning/README.md

 Use the above to answer the following:

-> Which model has a lower loss?
+Which model has a lower loss?
->*the model with window of closing prices has a lower loss*
+*the model with window of closing prices has a lower loss*

-> Which model tracks the actual values better over time?
+Which model tracks the actual values better over time?
->*the model with window of closing tracks it better*
+*the model with window of closing tracks it better*

 > Which window size works best for the model?
+*5 day windows is optimal in this case*
 - - -

 ### Resources